jtlewis81/CST-391/Milestone 1/CST-391 - Topic 1 - Milestone1 - Jamie Lewis.md

 ### Introduction

 I run the media room in our church, and a few months ago I had to spend several hours going back through our archives to find all of the 108 sermons that belong to a certain series that spanned about 4 years.
-It would be really nice if I could just click a few buttons to retrieve a collection of the audio files that belong to any sermon series, were based on a given reference, or were from a given date.
+It would be really nice if I could just click a few buttons to retrieve a collection of the audio files that belong to any sermon series, were based on a given reference, or contained a keyword in the title.

 Sermon Archive Manager (SAM) will allow just that.
 The "product" for this app is a Sermon.
 A Sermon has a title, speaker,  date, series (optional), Bible reference(s), and a file path to the audio recording.